toddbranch/ECE382/notes/L24/L24_Mapping_C_to_Assembly.md

-# Mapping C to Assembly
+# Mapping C Programming Constructs to MSP430 Assembly

 When I first introduced it, I told you to think of C as a portable, higher-level assembly language.
 My intention was to reinforce the connection between the two.
 While it's easy to say to yourself that C is compiled into assembly, then assembly is assembled and linked into executable machine code, it's often easy to lose sight of that.
 This reading and lesson are designed give you a better understanding of that connection.